mncadavid/SEI-Project-3/README.md

 ## Stretch Goals
 - [x] Implement Google Firebase
-- [ ] User can create multiple trips
+- [x ] User can create multiple trips
 - [x] User can create multi-location trips
 - [x] Implementing auth so there can be multiple users
 - [ ] Add more place types